AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 ### Testing

 Another strong positive for writing Deadpendency was testing.
-Haskell has a lesser known style of testing libraries that do 'property based testing' (PBT).
+Haskell has a lesser-known style of testing libraries that do 'property based testing' (PBT).

 PBT allows you to write value generators for your data types, which you use to generate 100s or 1000s of test cases.
 Then, you run these generated values against some function and check that certain properties hold.